 For those who do not meet the full requirements for entry into the BCE program, but who still wish to begin the process of becoming certified, ESA offers a BCE Intern option.
-The basic requirements include proof of any level of education (including transcripts), two letters of reference, and a CV or resume.
-The application fee to become an Intern is $20 for ESA members and $40 for non-members.
-This fee includes the general qualifying exam and one specialty exam.
-BCE Intern status is designed for students currently pursuing an entomological degree and recent college graduates who have not yet met the full education requirement and/or requisite work experience.
+The basic requirements include proof of a bachelor's degree (must include transcripts), two letters of reference, the requisite fee, and a CV or resume.
+BCE Intern status is designed for entomology college graduates (any level above and including bachelor's degree) who have not yet met the full requisite work experience.

 When a BCE Intern successfully completes the terms for regular BCE, they contact ESA and convert to full BCE status.
 For more information on the BCE-Intern program, please see the ESA member testimonial below.

 Comments from a BCE-Intern